 Base Indenture for Senior Notes

-The Company enters into certain indentures in order to issue senior notes and is subject to certain affirmative and negative covenants.
+The Company periodically enters into indentures in order to issue senior notes and is subject to certain affirmative and negative covenants.
 The Company has the following Senior Notes in the current and prior fiscal periods.

 2026 Senior Notes